learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-nyc-web-102819/README.md

 It's also a chance to know that if we ever go to a language that doesn't have awesome Enumerables built-in, we could write a replacement function easily.

-For the next few lessons we're only going to talk about Enumerables in the context of `Array`s.
+For the next few lessons, we're only going to talk about Enumerables in the context of `Array`s.
 While `Hash`es also feature methods that follow the "Character of Enumerable Methods," for ease of learning, we're going to focus only on `Array`s.